zoppellarielena/Exercises-for-Physical-Models-for-Living-Systems/README.md

 # Exercises for Physical Models for Living Systems

-This repository contains solutions to exercises assigned in the course *Physical Models for Living Systems* during the academic year 2023-2024.
-The exercises were tackled in Autumn 2023 and cover topics in ecology modeling (Homework 1-3) and theoretical neuroscience (Homework 4-7).
+This repository contains solutions to exercises assigned in the course *Physical Models for Living Systems*.
+The exercises cover topics in ecology modeling (Homework 1-3) and theoretical neuroscience (Homework 4-7).
 The specific deliveries include:

 **Homework 1-3**: Focus on ecology modeling, covering topics such as linear stability analysis, quasi-stationary approximation, and matrix eigenvalue calculations for different ecological structures.